 Best Time of the Year to Visit Athens

-Located on the Mediterranean, the weather in Greece is warm and sunny throughout most of the year.
-Tourist season kicks off mid-June and starts to die down mid-September.
+Located in the Mediterranean, the weather in Greece is warm and sunny throughout most of the year.
+The tourist season kicks off in mid-June and starts to die down in mid-September.
 At this time Athens is incredibly hot and crowded.
 If you’re planning on visiting the islands and you’re aiming for hot weather, this would be the time to go.
-However if you want to visit Athens at a more laid back and relaxed place without hoards of people around, you might choose to visit during “shoulder season” instead.
+However, if you want to visit Athens at a more laid back and relaxed place without hoards of people around, you might choose to visit during “shoulder season” instead.
 In October-November, the crowds die down and the weather starts to cool.
 At this time hotel prices begin to drop and restaurants become less crowded.

 Day 1 – Get Oriented to the City

-Upon arrival into Athens, orient yourself with a free walking tour of the city to get a feel for where things are and background history on the major sites.
-Athens Free Tour runs daily at 0945, at 2pm Sept 15-June 30, and at 5pm Apr 1-Oct 15.
+Upon arrival in Athens, orient yourself with a free walking tour of the city to get a feel for where things are and background history on the major sites.
+Athens Free Tour runs daily at 0945, at 2 pm Sept 15-June 30, and at 5 pm Apr 1-Oct 15.
 The tour lasts anywhere from 2.5-3 hours.
 If you’re able, I’d recommend going in the morning so that you’re oriented to the city and can explore the city as you please.